IHBC Petition for Charter Consultation and Update

 Introduction

 The Institute of Historic Building Conservation (IHBC) is investigating the costs and benefits of securing chartered status.
-As well as undertaking research, the Institute is advancing internal and external consultations to gather initial thoughts from our members and stakeholders on impacts and options, including maintaining the status quo.
+As well as undertaking research, the Institute is advancing internal and external consultations to gather ongoing thoughts from our members and stakeholders on impacts and options, including maintaining the status quo.

-The IHBC may decide to submit a 'Petition for Royal Charter’, subject both to high levels of support across members and stakeholders, and with the agreement of the Privy Council Office – the administrative lead on chartering.
+The IHBC may decide to submit a 'Petition for Royal Charter’, subject both to high levels of support across members and stakeholders, and with the agreement of the Privy Council Office (PCO) – the administrative lead on chartering.
 As with a planning application however, there is no guarantee that a petition for charter will succeed.

 Feedback and Consultation

 Anyone can explore and contribute to discussions on a petition for charter across a range of social media platforms.
+Just use the hashtag #IHBCpetitionforcharter.

 Everyone – not just IHBC members – is encouraged to offer thoughts, proposals, concerns, support and suggestions HERE.
+These submissions will inform the consultation process

 If you would like to submit a formal statement to the IHBC for review and record, simply email the Institute’s Company Secretary Lydia Porter at admin@ihbc.org.uk.